sira313/hexo-theme-griddy/README.md

 ### "A hexo theme for artist gallery or portfolio sample"

-This theme is created by combine both of [Goyangin](https://github.com/g3xx/goyangin) and [Magnetic](https://github.com/klugjo/hexo-theme-magnetic) using ejs and bulma framework
+This theme is created by combine both of [Goyangin](https://github.com/g3xx/goyangin) and [Magnetic](https://github.com/klugjo/hexo-theme-magnetic) using ejs and bulma framework.
+Inspired by [Procreate Showcase website](https://procreate.art/showcase).

 ### [Live Demo](https://hexo-theme-griddy.netlify.com)